stephan-double-u/cross-language-validation-schema/README.md

 ## Example validation rules
 A fictitious requirements document could mention validation rules like this:
 1. If an article is delivered for the first time, it has to be flagged as such (property _everLeftWarehouse_).
-   This flag must never be reset.
+   - This flag must never be reset.
 2. The _animalUse_ property of an article must not be changed if
-   a) it is assigned to a medical set, or
+   - it is assigned to a medical set, or
-   b) it has been used once for animals (i.e. the _everLeftWarehouse_ and _animalUse_ flags have been set).
+   - it has been used once for animals (i.e. the _everLeftWarehouse_ and _animalUse_ flags have been set).
 3. Only managers are allowed to set customer level to PLATINUM.
-4. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE / DECOMMISSIONED, INACTIVE -> ACTIVE / DECOMMISSIONED".
+4. Allowed article status transitions are:
+   - NEW -> ACTIVE
+   - NEW -> INACTIVE
+   - ACTIVE -> INACTIVE
+   - INACTIVE -> ACTIVE
+   - ACTIVE -> DECOMMISSIONED.
+   - INACTIVE -> DECOMMISSIONED.
-5. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
+6. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
-6. The reservation start date must be 3 days in the future.
+7. The reservation start date must be 3 days in the future.
-7. The reservation end date must be after the start date.
+8. The reservation end date must be after the start date.
-8. A reservation not in status PREPARATION must contain 1 to 3 medical sets.
+9. A reservation not in status PREPARATION must contain 1 to 3 medical sets.
 If the customer has status PLATINUM, it may contain up to 5 medical sets.

 # Documentation JSON structure
 ## Top-level content
-A valid JSON contains _5 key-value_ pairs:
+A valid JSON contains _5 key/value_ pairs:
 - _schemaVersion_ specifies the version of the JSON schema in use.
-- _mandatoryRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules regarding mandatory properties.
+- _mandatoryRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding mandatory properties.
-- _immutableRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules regarding immutable properties.
+- _immutableRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding immutable properties.
-- _contentRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules regarding the content of properties.
+- _contentRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding the content of properties.
-- _updateRules_ is an object that contains a key-value pair for each _entity type_ that has validation rules regarding the _updated_ content of properties, i.e. describe the allowed transitions between the original and the changed content.
+- _updateRules_ is an object that contains a key/value pair for each _entity type_ that has validation rules regarding the _updated_ content of properties, i.e. describe the allowed transitions between the original and the changed content.